Armani Perfume for Men

 The Signature Style

 Giorgio’s designs became popular in Europe and America followed later in 1980.
-His designs were worn on several films and television series and it was not long before his outfits were pioneering fashion on the red carpet with actors including John Travolta, Michelle Pfeiffer and Jodie Foster wearing his designs.
+His designs were worn on several films and television series and it was not long before his outfits were pioneering fashion on the red carpet.
+Actors including John Travolta, Michelle Pfeiffer and Jodie Foster all wore his designs.

 The ‘Power Suit’ became the symbol of success in the 1980’s and demand for the style became high.
 The business grew and the company was able to open stores in Milan.